Macomb High School

-Macomb High School, or MHS, is a public four-year high school located at 1525 S. Johnson Street in Macomb, Illinois, a city in McDonough County, Illinois, in the Midwestern United States.
-MHS is part of Macomb Community Unit School District 185, which also includes Macomb Junior High School, Edison Elementary School, Lincoln Elementary School, and MacArthur Early Childhood Center.
-The campus is located in Macomb, IL, and serves a mixed city and surrounding village and rural residential community.
-The school is within the Macomb micropolitan statistical area.
-The school is less than 3 miles from Western Illinois University.
+Macomb High School is a public four-year high school located in Macomb, Illinois, a city in McDonough County, Illinois, in the United States.
+MHS is part of Macomb Community Unit School District 185, which also includes MacArthur Early Childhood Center, Lincoln Elementary School, Edison Elementary School, and Macomb Middle School.
+The school draws students from the towns of Macomb, Bardolph, and Adair.
+Macomb Middle School was built just south of Macomb High School and was completed in 2023.

 Academics

 Macomb High School is currently Fully Recognized by making adequate yearly progress and complying with state tests and standards.
 In 2009, 71% of students tested met or exceeded standards.
 MHS made Adequate Yearly Progress in 2009 on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 The school's average high school graduation rate between 2000 and 2009 was 95%.
 School enrollment decreased from 623 to 565 (9%) in the period of 2000–2009.

-In 2009, the faculty was 126 teachers, averaging 16.0 years of experience, and of whom 45% held an advanced degree.
+In 2023, the faculty was 145 teachers, averaging 16.0 years of experience, and of whom 42% held an advanced degree.
 The average class size was 17.9.
-The student to faculty ratio was 15.5.
+The student to faculty ratio was 17:1.
 The district's instructional expenditure per student was $5,578.

 Athletics

-Macomb High School competes in the Prairieland conference and is a member school in the Illinois High School Association.
-Its mascot is the Bombers.
-The school has 1 state championship on record in team athletics and activities.
+Macomb High School competes in the Prairieland Conference and is a member school in the Illinois High School Association.